 Yolk has been tracing around London for years now, setting up pop-up stalls all over the City, but now they've got their first permanent residence in New Street Square.

 Yolk is home to some of the sexiest eggs in London.

-Owner and head chef Nick Philpot first decided to set up shop after becoming fed up with overcooked eggs and foul-tasting hollandaise sauces.
+Founder Nick Philpot first decided to set up shop after becoming fed up with overcooked eggs and foul-tasting hollandaise sauces.

 And, having made a name for himself as a guest chef in kitchens City-wide, and attracted a loyal following at his stall in Broadgate Square, he now has his very own bricks and mortar brunch joint in New Street Square.

 Yolk focuses on creating brunch and lunchtime meals that are easy to take away and scoff down at the desk – making everyone else in the office green with envy in the process – but there are still a handful of seats for those wanting to eat in and take their time devouring eggy delights.

 The eggs Benedict with pulled ham hock has been a favourite of those who have stalked Yolk from pop-up to pop-up down the years, and is still a huge hit.
 You’ve likely never tasted a hollandaise sauce quite like this – they should sell it by the bucket.